apocalypsebuddy/proofs-dashboard/README.md

 - Ensure PostgreSQL is running
 - Verify database credentials in `.env`
 - Check if the database exists
+- If you see "User postgres was denied access" error, make sure you're using your system username in the DATABASE_URL
+- If using postgres.app, the username is likely 'postgres'

 ### Node.js Version Issues
 - Use `nvm` to manage Node.js versions